lionheart1022/Bet-Game-API-Flask/README.md

  * `gametype`: either `xboxone-fifa14` or `xboxone-fifa15`.
  * `bet`: numeric bet amount, should not exceed your balance.

+When creating an invitation, corresponding amount of coins is immediately locked on user's account.
+These coins will be released when invitation is declined or when the game finishes with either win or draw of creator.

 Returns *Game resource* on success.

 ### GET /games